Black-hole ringdown with templates capturing spin precession: A reanalysis of GW190521: Conclusions

 In this work, we presented the first implementation of ringdown templates that incorporate spin precession within a GW parameter estimation framework, and applied them to GW190521.
 Using physics-informed fits for the remnant and the QNM excitation, we carried out spin-aligned and precessing ringdown analyses of GW190521 at two start times (6 and 12~ms after the strain peak).

-Including precession leads to consistent shifts towards smaller luminosity distances, slightly smaller total masses, and reduced primary aligned spins, with the effect most pronounced in the 12~ms analysis.
+Including precession leads to consistent shifts toward smaller luminosity distances, slightly smaller total masses, and reduced primary aligned spins, with the effect most pronounced in the 12~ms analysis.
 The in-plane spin components remain weakly constrained, as expected at the available SNR.
 The corresponding QNM amplitude posteriors show that both models yield compatible estimates for the dominant $(2,2,0)$ amplitude, while precession modestly enhances subdominant excitation, lowering $A_{330}/A_{220}$ and increasing $A_{210}/A_{220}$.
 In all cases, the $(2,2,0)$ mode remains dominant, consistent with standard expectations.
 Bayesian model selection yields $\log_{10}\mathcal{B}_{\rm P}^{\rm SA}\simeq0.63$ (6~ms) and $\simeq0.28$ (12~ms), indicating that ringdown data are not informative enough to draw firm conclusions about precession.

 While full IMR analyses consider the entirety of the signal and are therefore more informative, the benefit of a ringdown-only investigation is that waveform systematics are expected to be much less severe.
 Provided one is sufficiently away from the peak of the strain (and how far is the subject of active investigation~\cite{2018PhRvD..97j4065B,2023PhRvD.108j4020B,2025PhRvD.112h4076V,2025arXiv251102915C}), perturbation theory unambiguously prescribes the strain reported in Eq.~\eqref{eq:h_lmn}.
-On the other hand, IMR analyses for high-mass, merger--ringdown--dominated signals are subject to strong systematics.
-The most emblematic case is GW231123~\cite{2025ApJ...993L..25A}, whose parameters present order-unity differences when analyzed with different state--of--the--art waveform models.
+On the other hand, IMR analyses for high-mass, merger-ringdown--dominated signals are subject to strong systematics.
+The most emblematic case is GW231123~\cite{2025ApJ...993L..25A}, whose parameters present order-unity differences when analyzed with different state-of-the-art waveform models.